Champii/og/README.md

 # Build

+Here is the procedure to regenerate the parser from the grammar if you want to make changes to it.

+If you just want to (re)build the binary, you can call `make build` or just `go build`

+## Build Antlr

-To have the `Visitor` pattern in GO, you have to get and build the [https://github.com/wxio/antlr4/tree/go-visitor](https://github.com/wxio/antlr4/tree/go-visitor) into jar and Go runtime, as the official antlr4 repo don't have fully implemented them yet
+This implementation needs the `TreeVisitor` pattern from `Antlr`.
+You have to get and build the [https://github.com/wxio/antlr4/tree/go-visitor](https://github.com/wxio/antlr4/tree/go-visitor) into jar and Go runtime, as the official antlr4 repo don't have fully implemented them yet.

-You will need `Maven`
+You will need `Maven`.

 ```bash
 # Install maven